7 Signs Of Low Potassium During Pregnancy

 Potassium Supplements

 Potassium supplements are not indicated for healthy individuals during pregnancy.
-Pregnant women diagnosed with hypokalemia should work with their healthcare team to determine if a supplement is necessary in their particular situation.
+Pregnant women diagnosed with hypokalemia should work with their healthcare team and do a blood test to check potassium level in your blood, to determine if a supplement is necessary in their particular situation.
 If potassium levels are too low, resulting in severe hypokalemia, intravenous administration of potassium might be needed.

 7 Potassium-Rich Foods for Pregnancy